UCREL/HEC/README.md

 The HEC has a lot of pre-installed software packages, however as software packages can conflict with each other these software packages are contained into different environment modules.
 Each environment module contains a different set of software e.g. some contain Python while others do not.
 For a detailed guide on how to use these environment modules please read the detailed [help page.](https://answers.lancaster.ac.uk/display/ISS/Using+environment+modules+on+the+HEC) From now on we assume that you know about the `module` command and what it does from the information within the help page link just given.

+The HEC recommends requesting any software that you would like to use on the HEC, that does not already exist, by submitting a request or report via [https://helpcentre.lancaster.ac.uk](https://helpcentre.lancaster.ac.uk).
+If the software you requested for cannot be installed then please see the [custom software installation sub-section below.](#custom-software-installation)

 ### Custom software installation

-Even though the HEC provides a lot of different environment setups as shown from the `module avail`, if you want to install a specific software package it is not clear how this can be done.
 Here we show how to create a custom [Conda](https://docs.conda.io/en/latest/) setup.
 Conda is a "Package, dependency and environment management for any language—Python, R, Ruby, Lua, Scala, Java, JavaScript, C/ C++, FORTRAN, and more." according to the Conda website.
 Therefore even though this guide is going to be **Python** specific it should be possible to adapt this to other programming languages.
 The custom software installation guide can be found at [./install_packages](./install_packages).

 ## Hints and Tools for monitoring your **Python** jobs